ADD CONDITION

 Side Effects

-This product may cause a severe allergic reaction.
-Symptoms may include:
+Severe Allergic Reactions: This product may cause a severe allergic reaction, with symptoms including:

 Wheezing or difficulty breathing